-Our mission is to develop and commercialize innovative antibody-based therapeutics for the treatment of solid tumors that depend on the physical and chemical properties of tumors and their microenvironment.
+Our mission is to develop and commercialize innovative antibody-based therapeutics for the treatment of solid tumors that are designed to bind depending on the physical and chemical properties of tumors and their microenvironment.
 Our CAB technology enables us to generate antibodies that bind to their targets under conditions found in the tumor, but not in healthy tissue.
-Therefore, we are able to generate antibodies to targets which to this point have been undruggable due to the lack of sufficient therapeutic window with existing antibody technologies.
+Therefore, we are able to generate antibodies to targets that to this point have been undruggable due to the lack of sufficient therapeutic window with existing antibody technologies.
 We are also able to use these antibodies to engage targets that exist not only in tumors, but in healthy tissue as well.
 This has the potential to reduce side effects and toxicity, one of the fundamental challenges of cancer therapies today, thereby expanding the realm of potential therapeutic antibodies.
 We believe that our proprietary technology and approach have the potential to transform cancer therapy by decreasing systemic toxicities and improving efficacy.
 Our strategy to achieve this mission is as follows:

-- Advance BA3011 through regulatory approval and commercialization.
-Clinical data from our Phase 1 trial with BA3011 are supportive of its development in sarcomas, a set of cancers with a high unmet clinical need.
-We have initiated a potentially registration-enabling Phase 2 trial for BA3011 in treatment refractory sarcoma patients (12 years of age or older) with an AXL TmPS of 70% or above and, if successful, we believe we can further advance BA3011 through regulatory approval and commercialization.
-In addition, we have initiated a potentially registration-enabling Phase 2 trial in NSCLC using an AXL TmPS of 50% or above.
-We will use a quantitative biomarker assay/TmPS score to identify likely responders and to help enrich our clinical trial programs. - Develop BA3021 in PD-1/L1 refractory tumors through regulatory approval and commercialization.
-We have observed antitumor activity in PD-1 refractory NSCLC and melanoma patients in our Phase 1 trial and have initiated a Phase 2 trial of BA3021 in each of these indications.
-We will use a quantitative biomarker assay/TmPS score to identify likely responders and to help enrich our clinical trial programs. - Continue to capitalize on our unique technology to address areas of high unmet need in treating cancer.
-We believe that, through the application of our CAB technology, we have the opportunity to develop a broad set of new molecules that include bispecific T cell engagers, immuno-oncology antibodies, as well as other therapies, to attack tumors through preferential activation in the tumor microenvironment. - Maintain and strengthen our intellectual property portfolio.
-As of December 31, 2020, we have a total of 492 patents and patent applications with 257 issued patents, 9 allowed applications and 226 pending applications covering our CAB technology and product candidates.
-This broad patent coverage was designed such that protection of our product candidates is not dependent on any single patent but rather, each product candidate has multiple layers of protection.
-We plan to continue to maintain, enforce and defend our intellectual property.
+- Advance mecbotamab vedotin through regulatory approval and commercialization.
+Clinical data from our Phase 1 trial with mecbotamab vedotin are supportive of its development in sarcomas, a set of cancers with a high unmet clinical need.
+We have initiated a potentially registration-enabling Phase 2 trial for mecbotamab vedotin in treatment refractory sarcoma patients (12 years of age or older), with an AXL TmPS of 50%, patients with an AXL TmPS equal or greater to 70% as the group for the primary analyses, and, if successful, we believe we can further advance mecbotamab vedotin through regulatory approval and commercialization.
+In addition, we have initiated a potentially registration-enabling Phase 2 trial in NSCLC using a primary AXL TmPS of 1%.
+We are using a quantitative biomarker assay/TmPS score to identify likely responders and to help enrich our clinical trial programs. - Advance ozuriftamab vedotin in PD-1/L1 refractory tumors through regulatory approval and commercialization.
+We have observed antitumor activity in PD-1 refractory NSCLC and melanoma patients in our Phase 1 trial and have initiated a Phase 2 trial of ozuriftamab vedotin in each of these indications.
+We are using a quantitative biomarker assay/TmPS score to identify and stratify based the TmPS score the likely responders and to help enrich our clinical trial programs.